Maxie Anderson: Ballooning

 Along with his friend Ben Abruzzo, he became interested in hot air ballooning.
 The two decided to commemorate the fiftieth anniversary of Charles Lindbergh's flight, and engaged balloonist Ed Yost (whose transatlantic bid had failed in 1976) to build the Double Eagle.
 The balloon was launched near Marshfield, Massachusetts on September 9, 1977, but the flight was aborted off the coast of Iceland on September 13.
 In 1978 Larry Newman, a manufacturer of hang gliders, was added to the crew for the next attempt in the Double Eagle II.
 This venture was launched August 11 at Presque Isle, Maine, and arrived at Miserey, France, on August 17.
 For their efforts, the team was awarded the Congressional Gold Medal in 1979.
 It was both a distance record (3108 miles) and a duration record (137 hours) for the sport.

 With his son Kristian, he made the first non-stop trans-North American balloon flight.
 The Kitty Hawk departed Fort Baker, California, on May 8, 1980, and landed on May 12 at Sainte-Félicité, Quebec.

 Anderson attempted to complete a circumnavigation of the globe by balloon.
 With Don Ida he launched the balloon Jules Verne from Luxor, Egypt on January 11, 1981, travelling 4316 km, and landing in Hansa, India 48 hours later.

 Death

-Anderson was killed on June 27, 1983, near Bad Kissingen, West Germany.
-He was in the air with co-pilot Don Ida.
+Anderson and his co-pilot Don Ida were killed on June 27, 1983, near Bad Kissingen, West Germany, while participating as non-competitors in the Gordon Bennett Cup balloon race.
 Having no wish to stray across the border into East Germany or Czechoslovakia, he attempted to release the gondola from the envelope at touchdown.
 The bolts failed to fire, and a gust re-lofted the vehicle, whereupon the explosive bolts deployed, and both Anderson and Ida were killed in the fall.
-The locale of the accident is also given as "near the village of Schönderling in the county of Bad Kissingen" in a history of the Gordon Bennett Cup balloon race, in which they were participating as non-competitors at the time.
+The locale of the accident is also given as "near the village of Schönderling in the county of Bad Kissingen" in a history of the race.